 Building Forest Management into Earth System Modeling: Scaling from Stand to Continent

 The major goals of this proposed work are to 1) quantify the impact of forest management and disturbance on biodiversity, biogeochemical cycling and climate regulation at plot to continental (i.e. macrosystem) scales, 2) develop a framework for assessing the role of spatial and temporal scaling of stand-level hypotheses to regional domains, and 3) assess the potential to incorporate realistic, computationally tractable models of forest management into Earth system modeling.
-We define four types of forest management for this study: production forestry, ecological forestry, wilderness/preservation, and neglect, and focus on two regions: the southeastern US (SEUS) and the Pacific Northwest (PNW).
+We define four types of forest management for this study: production forestry, ecological forestry, wilderness/preservation, and neglect.
+During the first phase of our project, we focused on two regions: the southeastern US and the Pacific Northwest.
+In our current grant, we have expanded our study area to the continental US.
 In order to accomplish our research goals we will complete five tasks: Determine scales of analysis, map forest management types, review stand-level effects of management on ecosystem processes, build management into the ED2 ecosystem model, assess model predictions against field data sets at multiple scales.
-Funding for this project is provided by National Science Foundation grant No EF-1241881.
+Funding for this project is provided by National Science Foundation grant No EF-1241881 and EF-1702996.